 You can do this by using Google Alerts.

-Truth be told, Most blockchain companies don’t care about SEO.
+Most blockchain companies don’t care about SEO.
 Very few understand how important content and SEO strategy are in their marketing campaign plan.

 I find it strange.

 Site Engine Optimization (SEO) is about understanding what the Goole algorithm and your target audience like.